 In our bodies, we carry many microorganisms - bacteria, protozoa, fungi and viruses.
 When our immune system is working, it controls these germs.
-But when the immune system is weakened by HIV disease or by some medications, these germs can get out of control and cause health problems.
+But when the immune system is weakened by the disease from HIV or by some medications, these germs can get out of control and cause health problems.

-Infections that take advantage of the weakness of the immune defenses are called "opportunistic."
-The phrase "opportunistic infection" is often shortened to "IO".
+Infections that take advantage of the weakness of immune defenses are called "opportunistic."
+The phrase "opportunistic infection" is often abbreviated to "IO."

-To diagnose your see if you are infected with an OI, your blood must be tested for antigens (germ fragments that are generated by IO) or for antibodies (proteins made by the immune system to fight germs).
-If the antigens are found, it means that you are infected.
-If antibodies are found, you have been exposed to infection.
-You may have been immunized against infection or your immune system may have "cleared" the infection, or you may have been infected.
-If you are infected with a germ that causes an OI, and if your CD4 cells are low enough to allow the IO can develop, your health care provider will look for signs of active disease.
-These are different for the different OIs.
+To diagnose your see if you are infected with an IO, your blood needs to be tested for antigens (pieces of germs that are generated by IO) or for screening for antibodies (proteins made by the immune system to fight off germs).
+If antigens are found it means that you are infected.
+If antibodies are found, you have been exposed to the infection.
+You may have been immunized against the infection or your immune system may have "cleared" the infection, or you may have been infected.
+If you are infected with a germ that causes an OI, and if your cells CD4 are low enough to allow the IO to develop, your health care provider will look for signs of active disease.
+These are different for the different IOs.

 IOs and AIDS

 People who do not infected with the HIV virus can develop IOs if their immune systems are compromised.
 For example, many drugs used to treat cancer suppress the immune system; so some people who get cancer treatments can develop IOs.

 HIV weakens the immune system so they can develop opportunistic infections.
 If you are infected with the HIV virus and develop opportunistic infections, maybe you have AIDS.